Research provides compelling data showing diverse leadership helps drive innovation and market growth.

+It starts with recruiting, where unconscious bias can skew how candidates are evaluated and affect who has a better chance of getting hired.
 Unconscious or implicit bias means we rely on our subconscious to filter information by taking mental shortcuts, informed by prevailing attitudes and stereotypes.
-And while unconscious bias is a component of human functioning, it often leads us to poor decisions.
+And while unconscious bias is a component of human functioning, it often leads us to make poor decisions.

 A common example is to think of a genius.
 Whose image comes to mind?
 If you immediately thought Albert Einstein, you’re not alone.
-People think of Albert Einstein when thinking of a genius because Einstein is well documented in history and children learn about his work in school.
+People think of Albert Einstein when thinking of a genius because Einstein is well documented in history, and children learn about his work in school.
 The challenge arises when people start associating “genius” with traits associated with Einstein, such as a white male.